-It's common to have multiple DNS zones configured where one zone is a "vanity domain" for a "real" zone.
-For example, if your main zone is example.web, you might also purchase example.io to serve the same content.
+It is common to have multiple DNS zones configured where one zone is a "vanity domain" for a "real" zone.
+For example, if your main zone is examplesite.net, you might also purchase example.site to serve the same content.

-In this case, any records associated with example.web should also be available under example.io—in other words, www.example.web and www.example.io should point to the same place.
-Further, any changes made to the main example.web zone will want to be reflected in the linked (example.io) zone.
+In this case, any records associated with examplesite.net should also be available under example.site—in other words, www.examplesite.net and www.example.site should point to the same place.
+Further, any changes made to the main examplesite.net zone will want to be reflected in the linked zone (example.site).

-Instead of creating two separate (or unlinked) zones and attempting to configure and performing manual updates to keep them in sync, you can create linked zones in which the secondary "vanity" zone points to the "real" (or target) zone that contains the records.
+Instead of creating two separate (or unlinked) zones, attempting to configure, and performing manual updates to keep them in sync, you can create linked zones in which the secondary "vanity" zone points to the "real" (or target) zone that contains the records.

 Creating a linked zone

 If you have not done so already, create the real or target zone (the one that contains the records).
 Then, follow the steps below for creating a linked zone that points to the target you just created.

 - Log in to the NS1 portal (via https://my.nsone.net).

 - Click DNS in the main navigation to view a list of all the DNS zones associated with your account.